Galaxy interactions in filaments and sheets: insights from EAGLE simulations: Introduction

 \section{Introduction}

-Understanding the formation and evolution of galaxies is one of the most challenging problems in cosmology.
-The formation and evolution of galaxies are expected to be influenced by both the initial conditions at the location of their formation and their interactions with the surrounding environment.
-The primordial density perturbations in the dark matter density field grow due to gravitational instability and eventually collapse into dark matter halos.
+The galaxies are the fundamental units of the observed large-scale structures in the Universe.
+Understanding their formation and evolution is one of the primary goals of modern cosmology.
+The growth of the primordial density perturbations via the gravitational instability eventually leads to the formation of the dark matter halos.
 The dark matter halos represent the peaks in the density field.
 The halos are surrounded by diffuse neutral Hydrogen distribution after the recombination.
 They accrete the gas which radiate away their kinetic energy and settle down at their centers.
-The cooling and condensation of the gas at the centre of the dark matter halos are believed to be the primary mechanism for the formation of galaxies \citep{reesostriker77, silk77, white78, fall80}.
+The cooling and condensation of the gas at the centre of these halos are believed to be the primary mechanism for galaxy formation \citep{silk77, white78}.

-The galaxies interact with other galaxies and their environments.
-The galaxy-galaxy interactions are known to enhance the star formation activity in galaxies \citep{barton00, lambas03, alonso04, nikolic04, alonso06, woods06, woods07, barton07, ellison08, heiderman09, knapen09, robaina09, ellison10, woods10, patton11}.
-The environment of a galaxy plays a decisive role in its evolution.
-The galaxies in high density regions are redder and have lower star formation rates \citep{lewis02,gomez03,kauffmann04}.
-The suppression of star formation in high density regions may occur due to different physical mechanisms.
-Some of the known physical mechanisms are ram pressure stripping \citep{gunn72}, galaxy harassment \citep{moore96, moore98}, strangulation \citep{gunn72, balogh00}, starvation \citep{larson80, somerville99, kawata08} and gas loss through starburst, AGN or shock-driven winds \citep{cox04, murray05, springel05}.
-A number of other physical processes such as mass quenching \citep{birnboim03, dekel06, keres05, gabor10}, morphological quenching \citep{martig09}, bar quenching \citep{masters10} and angular momentum quenching \citep{peng20} can also halt star formation in galaxies.
+The formation and evolution of galaxies are expected to be influenced by both the initial conditions at the location of their formation and their interactions with the surrounding environment.
+The galaxies interact with other galaxies in their neighbourhood.
+The galaxy-galaxy interactions are known to amplify the star formation rate in galaxies \citep{barton00, nikolic04, woods07, ellison10, patton11}.
+The environments of galaxies have crucial roles in their evolution.
+The colour and star formation rates of galaxies are strongly affected by the local density of their environment \citep{gomez03, lewis02}.
+The galaxies become redder and low-star forming in the higher density environments \citep{kauffmann04}.
+The suppression of star formation can be driven by different physical mechanisms.
+The ram pressure stripping is a common phenomena in galaxy clusters \citep{gunn72}.
+The galaxies in the high density regions are more likely to encounter harassment \citep{moore96, moore98}, starvation \citep{larson80, somerville99}, strangulation \citep{gunn72, balogh00} and gas expulsion by supernovae, AGN or stellar winds \citep{cox04, murray05, springel05}.
+The star formation in galaxy may also quench through several other routes.
+The mass \citep{birnboim03, dekel06}, morphology \citep{martig09}, presence of bar \citep{masters10} and high angular momentum \citep{peng20} can cease the star formation activity in galaxies.